mariadelmarac/mariadelmarac/README.md

 # Hi there 👋, I'm Mar

-Industrial with experience in team supervision, data analysis, and project management.
+Industrial Engineer with experience in team supervision, data analysis, and project management.
 I’m passionate about technology, teaching, and continuous learning. 🚀

 ---